everledger/fabkit/README.md

 Afterwards, the network will be ready to accept `invoke` and `query` functions.

-Run `./run.sh help` for the complete list of functionalities.
+Run `fabkit help` for the complete list of functionalities.

 ### Run the network with different configurations